 Hands up, who used to read Lao Fu Zi 老夫子 while having his hair cut at the barber when he was young?
 Ok, I admit I did.

-Created by Hong Kong cartoonist Alfonso Wong (王澤) in 1962, the images of old-fashioned and kiasu duo Old Master Q and his buddy Big Potato have left deep impressions in Chinese communities for decades, in Singapore as well.
-The author passed away in 2001, but the long-running comic still survives till this day, although its influence and popularity have been shadowed by the domination of Japanese manga since the nineties.
+Created by Hong Kong cartoonist Alfonso Wong (王澤) in 1962, the images of old-fashioned duo Old Master Q and his buddy Big Potato have left deep impressions in many Chinese communities, including Singapore, for decades.
+The long-running comic still survives till this day, although its influence and popularity have been shadowed by the domination of Japanese manga since the nineties.

 80. Xiao Ding Dang

 Definitely the kids’ favourite cat-robot.
 Xiao Ding Dang 小叮噹, which was preferably called before it was changed back its original name Doraemon, has an all-powerful cyber pocket which it can pull out many amazing gadgets to help his weak owner Nobita Nobi (大雄), who was always bullied by Takeshi Goda (技安) and Suneo Honekawa (阿福).